stuart-knock/docs/UserGuide/UserGuide-Tutorial_Lesion_Connectivity.rst

   - Assuming that you have already created your project:

-  - Enter the `Connectivity` Area and click on `Long Range Connectivity`.
+  - Enter the `Connectivity` area and click on `Long Range Connectivity`.
   - Select the default connectivity matrix and click the `Launch` button.

-  - In the right side the node-by-node connectivity matrix is displayed.
+  - On the right side the node-by-node connectivity matrix is displayed.
 You can select the quadrant to be displayed on the screen by accessing the quadrant selector.

-  - Unselect the nodes you want lesion by clicking directly on the region labels.
+  - Unselect the nodes you want to lesion by clicking directly on the region labels.
 This will remove all the incoming and ongoing connections into and from those nodes.
 Here we choose to lesion the following cortical
     areas: lCCA, lCCP, and lPFCORB.